kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/Kunran_SOLARSAFE_Findings.md

 ### Exposure and sample handling

-The exposure stage was mainly prepared by Mirha.
 Plastic samples were placed in sodium hypochlorite solutions for the planned exposure period.
 During the plastic-lab session, we removed the samples from the solutions, rinsed them carefully and dried them before analysis.

 This washing and drying step was important because remaining liquid could affect both ATR-FTIR spectroscopy and microscopy.
 We tried to handle the samples consistently so that any observed differences were more likely to reflect material behaviour rather than preparation differences.